Kim Dong-sung: Winter Olympics

 Kim made a good recovery through the 2001–02 World Cup Series and was highly expected to win multiple medals at the 2002 Winter Olympics in Salt Lake City.
 Despite being ranked first in the world for all three Olympic disciplines, Kim ended up being shut out of medals at the Olympics.
 Controversy surrounded his disqualification at the 1500-metre race, where he crossed the line first in the final but was then disqualified for allegedly blocking Apolo Ohno.
-Many skating pundits and fans refused to accept the DQ saying that Ohno just made an exaggeration just like Kim hit him and then he was saying he deserved the gold medal.
-South Korean media accused Ohno of simulating foul, using the Konglish word "Hollywood action".
+Many skating fans felt that Ohno made an exaggerated show to feign being blocked when Ohno realized he wouldn't win otherwise as Kim was then in first place with 0.5 laps left.
+South Korean media accused Ohno of simulating foul, popularizing the term "Hollywood action" in Korea.
 The Korean Olympic Committee took the protest to the Court of Arbitration for Sport after an initial appeal to the International Skating Union had been rejected, but the arbitration panel finally dismissed South Korea's appeal of the disqualification of Kim.
 The South Korean delegation threatened to boycott the Olympic closing ceremony to protest what they believed was biased refereeing.
 The incident provoked anti-American sentiment among South Koreans.

+Ohno was also seen trying to push Kim off course by pushing Kim on the hip with the right hand from behind, which was inexplicably never penalized by the judge.

-In Ohno's autobiography, Zero Regrets: Be Greater Than Yesterday, he wrote, "Kim came up to me after one of the races and said, in English, 'You're number one.
+In Ohno's autobiography, Zero Regrets: Be Greater Than Yesterday, Ohno wrote, "Kim came up to me after one of the races and said, in English, 'You're number one.
 You are the best.'"
-However, in his appearance on the 6 June 2012 episode of MBC's weekly talk show Radio Star, Kim denied saying that.
+Kim denied that in his appearance on the 6 June 2012 episode of MBC's weekly talk show Radio Star.
+According to Kim, Ohno approached Kim and asked to have a photo taken together, then Ohno subsequently lied in his autobiography.